Product ConsultantKardderStrategy Delivered

 Final Decision

 Campus activations plus partnerships because the plan goal was campus adoption, and the product's advantage is proximity in the physical world.
-I prioritized tactics that forced a clean 'value exchange': install + follow in return for access, prizes, or a fun moment.
-That matched the goals of awareness, acquisition, and social growth.
+The CAC model showed campus activations at ~$1.37/install vs. $4-6 for paid social, which moved the founding team from a split decision to activation-first with paid as a retargeting layer.
+I prioritized tactics that forced a clean value exchange: install and follow in return for access, prizes, or a fun moment.

 What was in and what was saved for later